DarioRoman01/AURA/README.md

 <br>

-Once you've updated the shell path, run the go install command to compile and install the package. then you need to go where the package was install and rename to binary aura to aura.exe
+<h3>Once you've updated the shell path, run the go install command to compile and install the package.
+then you need to go where the package was install and rename to binary aura to aura.exe</h3>

 ```shell
 $ go install
 ```

-then you can create a file or play with the repl. to play with the repl just run:
+<h3>then you can create a file or play with the repl.
+to play with the repl just run:</h3>

 ```shell
 $ aura
 ```

-to use a file you can create a file with the .aura extension and run: \
+<h3>to use a file you can create a file with the .aura extension and run:</h3>

 **Is important to have the .aura extension otherwise the lenguage wont read the file**
 ```shell
 $ aura some/file.aura